 No, but it’s highly recommended.
 In order for them to teach their students to be Friendship Ninjas, they must be Friendship Ninjas themselves!

-Our Friendology 101 Educator Training allows your teachers to learn directly from our Founder, Dana.
+Our Friendology 101 Educator Training is video-based and included within the Good Friends, Great Friends, and Best Friends memberships.
+It allows your teachers to learn directly from our Founder, Dana, at any time.
 In addition to learning how to teach the curriculum and implement a whole-school strategy, they will learn the science of friendship and why social-emotional learning must be prioritized in schools!
 Many of our URSTRONG Schools have had their entire staff trained in our curriulum, so that they’re all on the same page and working together as a team.
 Another bonus within the training is seeing pictures and hearing ideas from other URSTRONG Schools around the world!

 Like all skills, friendship skills take practise and develop over time with consistent reinforcement and teaching.
 Consider Friendology the foundation – you need to keep building from there, progressing students through those Higher Order Thinking Skills (Blooms Taxonomy).